 Before Wagner, she spent a year as an assurance associate at McGladrey, LLP, working with the firm's engagement team on financial services, financial institutions and commercial clients.

-Matt Bernstein, a double alumnus of the University, returned to the St. John's basketball family in October of 2015, taking on a role as the assistant director of basketball operations.
+Matt Bernstein, a double alumnus of the University, returned to the St. John’s basketball family in October of 2015, taking on a role as the assistant director of basketball operations and was promoted following the 2016-17 campaign to director of basketball operations.

 Bernstein began his career with St. John’s basketball as an undergraduate, serving as a student manager for Head Coach Norm Roberts.
 In the 2008-09 school year, Bernstein was promoted to the position of head student manager, overseeing a staff of 12 and taking on several important administrative responsibilities for the team.